 After navigating to the installation URL, you can select the workspace and specific channel you want Prefect to post to (creating a designated #prefect channel could come in handy here).
 For example, if I want notifications to come directly to me in a private message:

 After making your decisions, click the green "Authorize" button to proceed.
 Assuming all goes well, you should be greeted with a successful landing page that looks something like:

 That's it!
-Save the URL in your secure location of choice; soon, you will be able to automatically import this into your database of Prefect Secrets.
+Save the URL in your secure location of choice.

 It's perfectly OK to integrate the Prefect App multiple times into the same workspace; for example, you and a coworker who both use Prefect might want customized notifications.
 Follow these steps as many times as you desire, but make sure to keep track of which channel each URL is attached to!

 # Using your URL to get notifications

 You can store your slack webhook URL in your secure database of Prefect Secrets under

 Alternatively, for testing and development, you can include it in the